dgfitch/dittohead/src/client/README.md

 - `presets.yaml`: List of presets.

+  Each preset has the following data:

+  - Preset name
-  Each preset has a name, the study it is for, and the "kind" of file which is the subdirectory underneath raw-data where the files end up -- for example, "eprime" or "biopac".
+  - Study abbreviation for the study it uploads to
+  - The subdirectory underneath raw-data where the files end up -- for example, "eprime" or "biopac".
+If the subdirectory is blank, no subdirectory will be used.
+  - Local directory: the place on the local machine to upload new files from
+  - Remote directory: the path to the dittohead inbox on the server

   This file could be the same everywhere or customized per machine.
   This file also stores the time a particular preset was last ran.
   (Put here because it's easier than maintaining linkages to a separate list when the preset's name could change...)

-- `last_users.yaml`: List of recent users per study.
+- `last_users.yaml`: List of recent users per preset.

-  Just a quick shortcut to let people pick their name from a list, and autofill the last person when a study is selected.
+  Just a quick shortcut to let people pick their name from a list, and autofill the last person when a preset is selected.

 ### Notes

 - We don't currently care that "new" files with old timestamps will get ignored in the current scheme.
-Clear out the `last_time` value in `studies.yaml` if you care hard enough about this.
+Clear out the `last_time` value in `presets.yaml` if you care hard enough about this.
-- We don't use the extra contact emails in study metadata.
-Currently, nobody will get notified about anything and they should just look in their study directory to confirm that *stuff happened*...

 ### Testing help

 - If you want to set file mtime to "now" on windows, like touch in unix, do this in powershell: `ls | foreach { $_.LastWriteTime = date }`
 - On windows, if running via EXE, it dumps a `dittohead.exe.log` in its current directory if there are warnings or errors.
-- The client loads and saves studies from `studies.yaml` in the current directory, and will try to create it if it doesn't exist.
+- The client loads and saves presets from `presets.yaml` in the current directory, and will try to create it if it doesn't exist.
-- The client loads and saves the last user for each study in `last_users.yaml` -- less important than `studies.yaml`, and hopefully kind of helpful per-machine for people who have been uploading frequently.
+- The client loads and saves the last user for each preset in `last_users.yaml` -- less important than `presets.yaml`, and hopefully kind of helpful per-machine for people who have been uploading frequently.